ApryseSDK/pdftron-flutter/API.md

 ### initialize

 Initializes PDFTron SDK with your PDFTron commercial license key.
-You can run PDFTron in demo mode by passing an empty string.
+You can run PDFTron in demo mode by not passing in a string, or by passing an empty string.

 Parameters: